osm-search/nominatim-suggest/GSoC Final Documentation.md

 * Made sure the address formation is right, and indexed the planet-wide Database in most used languages.
 * Made sure the indexing time was < 20 hours (This was regarded well within the limit, and approved.)
-* Made sure the DB size was ~15 GB for 10 languages.
+* Made sure the DB size was ~10 GB for 10 languages.
 (This was also well within the expected range and approved.)
 * Made sure the final code is clean and well commented.
 * Finalized the queries to provide accurate suggestions:
     * Tokenization and completion are used together to provide accurate results.
     * The results are sorted according to the importance score of places.
 This makes sure the suggestions are of more important places.
-* Complete Documentation for setup and API usage (Available [here](https://github.com/krahulreddy/nominatim-indexing/tree/master))
+* Complete Documentation for setup and API usage (Available [here](https://github.com/krahulreddy/nominatim-indexing))
 * Updated the API based on suggestions from Sarah and Marc.
 * UI of the suggestions was improved.
 * Made sure results are returned based on browser default settings as well.
 (This helps for suggestion with place names only in non-default languages)

-## Acknowledgements
-My mentors Sarah Hofmann and Marc Tobias helped me throughout the process.
-Our weekly calls helped a lot in keeping the work flowing in the right direction.
+### Challenges

 More than planned amount of work was done by the end of phase 1.
 I did another internship along with this GSoC project.
 That affected my work and communication with the mentors during the Phase 2 of the project.
 This was covered a bit by the extra work done during phase 1.
 But still, without this other commitment, I could have taken up few other tasks for this project.
 I still intend to work on this and improve the project beyond the scope of GSoC.

+## Acknowledgements
+My mentors [Sarah Hoffmann](https://github.com/lonvia) and [Marc Tobias](https://github.com/mtmail) helped me throughout the process.
+Our weekly calls helped a lot in keeping the work flowing in the right direction.
+They made sure I was equipped with the right set of knowledge and tools to carry on with this project.

+I would like to thank my mentors and OpenStreetMap for this opportunity of working on this project.
+I would also like to thank OpenCage for providing the server used during the project.
+Hosting a live server with my project made the project experience much better.

+I would also like to thank my college [National Institute of Technology Karnataka, Surathkal](https://www.nitk.ac.in/) for letting me do this GSoC project.
+I was introduced to the world of Open Source and GSoC by our professor [Mohit P. Tahiliani](https://github.com/mohittahiliani).